Valerie Burgess

 About me

-I am an Integrative Psychotherapist with an MA in Integrative Arts Psychotherapy (Distinction).
-I offer both talking therapy and art therapy to individuals, whether face-to-face, online or via telephone.
-I work in private practice at The Awareness Centre in Clapham SW4 on Wednesdays and online or via telephone on Thursdays.
+I'm a Psychotherapist with an MA in Integrative Arts Psychotherapy (Distinction).
+I offer talking therapy and art therapy to individuals, whether face-to-face, online or via telephone.
+I work in-person at The Awareness Centre in Clapham SW4 on Wednesdays and online or via telephone on Thursdays.

-My integrative psychotherapy training means I am not fixed to one modality or one school of thought.
-I work collaboratively with clients to adapt my psychotherapy practice to their needs, understanding that everyone’s experience of life is different.
-Many choose talking therapy, but for those less able to verbalise their thoughts and feelings I introduce various art forms to the therapy space to enable clients to express themselves through other means.
+My training means I am not fixed to one modality or one school of thought.
+I work alongside my clients to adapt to their needs, understanding that everyone’s experience of life is different.
+Many choose talking therapy, but for those who feel stuck, or at a loss for words, we can work with art materials to find expression through other means.

 Training, qualifications & experience